JoelSmith123/ideabox-mod2-refactor/TaskList.md

 1. (DONE)--------------------each idea card will have an id, title, body text, quality, quality buttons, delete button

-2. id should be unique, title and body should be free-form strings (data types -- done in Javascript)
+2. (DONE)--------------------id should be unique, title and body should be free-form strings (data types -- done in Javascript)

 3. quality should be: "genius","plausible","swill" (data types -- done in Javascript)

-4. quality should default to "swill" (default quality -- done in Javascript)
+4. (DONE)--------------------quality should default to "swill" (default quality -- done in Javascript)

 5. (DONE)--------------------user should see a list of all idea cards, including title, body, quality for each